 - Not suitable for more demanding day journeys

 Not everybody needs a spacious pack for their hikes.
-Out of all the waist packs on our list, Patagonia Black Hole Mini is the smallest and lightest – it’s a perfect choice for those carrying only the bare essentials.
+Out of all the best hiking waist packs on our list, Patagonia Black Hole Mini is the smallest and lightest – it’s a perfect choice for those carrying only the bare essentials.

 Although small, this Patagonia fanny pack is quite durable, as it is made out of nylon ripstop fabric with a special polyurethane coating.
 Due to its size, the pack can be folded into its own pocket.
 Once we combine this convenient feature with the model’s low weight, we get a tiny pack that you can toss into your regular bag and barely tell it’s there.

 In terms of internal organization, there’s not much going on here.
-Unlike most of the waist packs on our list, Black Hole Mini has only a couple of pockets, which you can use to carry your passport, headphones, wallet, keys, phone, and maybe a snack or two.
+Unlike most of the best hiking waist packs on our list, Black Hole Mini has only a couple of pockets, which you can use to carry your passport, headphones, wallet, keys, phone, and maybe a snack or two.
 The pack is equipped with YKK #5 Reverse Coil zippers, which are among the most durable on the market.

 In terms of comfort, this pack nicely contour’s to the wearer’s body and the fit is easy to loosen or tighten thanks to the adjustable herringbone-webbing strap.
 In summary, If you’re a bit more serious about day hiking, you’re better off with something that can hold a water bottle or two.
 Those who need a truly minuscule hip bag, on the other hand, will find this model to be a better choice than all other waist packs on our list.